-HAF AG Park at Kunia
+HAF Ag Park at Kunia

 The HAF Ag Park at Kunia is comprised of 4 very distinct parcels that vary in acreage.
 The Kunia corridor provides excellent growing environments with consistent sunlight and warm temperatures.
 Currently, the park farmers are growing diverse crops including taro, many types of greens and lettuces, bananas, eggplant, beans, peppers, tomatoes, daikon, long squash, radish, papaya, and avocado.
-Security is provided in the park, and the Ag Park manager is available to assist farmers and serves as a liaison between HAF, the farmers, and Monsanto.
+Security is provided in the park, and the Ag Park manager is available to assist farmers and serves as a liaison between HAF, the farmers, and Bayer.

 For an application or for more information, please go to:

 Contributions go directly to supporting local farmers, ag education and outreach programs.